nebnamwen/buttonbox_c/README.txt

 Any arguments will be interpreted either as config clauses (if they contain a '=') or as files to read and parse for config clauses.
-Raw config clauses and config files may be freely mixed in one command line and will be parsed in the order provided.
+Raw config clauses and config files may be freely mixed in one command line and will be parsed in the order given.

 See the sections below for information on config options.

+Press the Escape key or close the display window to quit.

 == playing ButtonBox ==